 A Profession that Combines High Pay with Job Satisfaction

 Several recent analyses demonstrated the high quality and pay that comes with practicing as a speech-language pathologist.
-US News & World Report ranked SLP as the 19th best type of health care job to have and noted the “spike” in pay that took place recently.
-The average salary for speech-language pathologists increased by nearly 7% between 2010 and 2014.
+US News & World Report ranked SLP as the 3rd best health care job to have and noted the “spike” in pay that took place recently.
+The average salary for speech-language pathologists in Nevada increased by 30% between 2019 and 2023.

 While many speech-language pathologists find employment in public and private schools, outpatient clinics are a significant source of jobs in this field.
 Nevada boasts a number of clinics that feature SLPs: